Title 1, Large district, Urban, 9-12

 Additionally, students are opting to leave public schools for independent, religious affiliated, and private virtual schools.
 In short, the public school experiences portrayed in movies and television are nothing like the current realities.

-It is important to recognize and affirm the current situation.
+It is essential to recognize and affirm the current situation.
 The opposite approach, ignoring or denial, is both non-starters.
 Once this door is open, mindsets and actions can change.

 Take a look at your communication practice with particular attention to these three aspects.